Efficient Verification of Optimized Code: Correct High-speed X25519: Elliptic Curve Cryptography on Small Devices

 \subsection{X25519 on AVR}

 The AVR microarchitecture is an 8-bit RISC architecture\cite{avrref}, and so we can only represent an element $x\in\mathbb{F}_p$ by splitting it into 32 bytes.
 Since the AVR only has 32 registers (of which some are needed as index registers), no single element $x\in\mathbb{F}_p$ can be loaded from memory entirely.
 Therefore, judicious register allocation is of prime concern for an efficient implementation.
 Therefore, all of the primitives operations in $\mathbb{F}_p$ are rendered in assembly code in \cite{hutter}.
-These comprise the following: \begin{itemize} \item A $256\to256$-bit routine subtracting $2^{255}-19$ from its input (with borrow). \item A $256\times256\to512$-bit multiplication routine, constructed by recursive application of Karatsuba's algorithm out of smaller $32\times32\to64$-bit multiplication routines. \item A $256\to512$-bit dedicated squaring routine of similar construction \item A $512\to256$-bit modular reduction function, which given a $m\in\mathbb{F}_p$ computes $\hat m$ so that $\hat m \equiv m~(\text{mod}~p)$ and $\hat m < 2^{256}$, used to reduce the results of the previous two functions. \item $256\times 256\to256$-bit modular addition/subtraction routines which perform a multi-precision addition/subtraction with a built-in modular reduction. \end{itemize} Other operations are rendered in C code: these are either very simple, or consist mostly of function calls to these primitive operations.
+These comprise the following: \begin{itemize} \item A $256\to256$-bit routine subtracting $2^{255}-19$ from its input (with borrow). \item A $256\times256\to512$-bit multiplication routine, constructed by recursive application of Karatsuba's algorithm out of smaller $32\times32\to64$-bit multiplication routines. \item A $256\to512$-bit dedicated squaring routine of similar construction \item A $512\to256$-bit modular reduction function, which given a $m\in\mathbb{F}_p$ computes $\hat m$ so that $\hat m \equiv m~(\text{mod}~p)$ and $\hat m < 2^{256}$, used to reduce the results of the previous two functions. \item $256\times 256\to256$-bit modular addition/subtraction routines which perform a multi-precision addition/subtraction with a built-in modular reduction. \item A specialized $256\to256$-bit routine for efficient modular multiplication with the constant 121666. \end{itemize} Other operations are rendered in C code: these are either very simple, or consist mostly of function calls to these primitive operations.
 Examples of such functions would be a $256\times 256\to 256$-bit modular multiplication, a function that canonicalizes an element $x\in\mathbb{F}_p$ by repeated subtraction of $p$, and a function that computes $x^{-1}~(\text{mod}~p)$ using Fermat's little theorem.
-One other simple operation is a multiplication by the constant $121666$; this can be done in C, but \cite{hutter} also provide an optimized version in assembly.
-We have chosen to use the C implementation for this paper.